MorpheApp/morphe-documentation/docs/morphe-resources/troubleshooting.md

 ## 35 SponsorBlock does not work

 The servers of SponsorBlock are likely having issues right now.
-Review the [current status](https://status.sponsor.ajay.app/) of SponsorBlock.
+Review the [current status](https://status.sponsor.ajay.app/) of SponsorBlock and try again later.

 ## 40 Patched app does not work with Android Auto